tock/libtock-c/examples/openthread/hello/README.md

 ## OpenThread Port for Tock

 ### Overview
 The Tock/OpenThread port is implemented in the `libtock-c/libopenthread` directory.
-OpenThread utilizes a CMake build system.
-To port OpenThread to Tock, we alter the compile arguments provided to OpenThread, initiate the OpenThread build system, and then use the compiled static library as an external library within the `libtock-c` `make` build system.

 The OpenThread static library implements the logic needed to create, attach to, maintain, and operate within a Thread network.
 OpenThread utilizes a platform abstraction layer